donatellony/.NET-Core-API/README.md

 # .NET-Core-API

-This small project contains usage of:
+This small project contains usage of

 Entity Framework with CodeFirst approach,
 LINQ